llmcloud24/de.KCD-Summer-School-2024/Day_4/README.md

 - you have your own certs
 - your openwebui is running internally on `10.0.1.123:8080`

+When you go to `https://llm.domain.com`, you will now reach your openwebui interface running on `10.0.1.123:8080`!

 ```
 server {
         listen 443 ssl default_server;